sammdesign/About/README.md

+Sam is a designer, writer, and systems thinker passionate about technology solutions that improve the quality of people’s lives.
+Focused on digital products and services, he is intent on improving user experience through better process, information architecture, and interaction design.
+As a Senior Design Consultant at Cantina - a Boston-based digital design and development agency - Sam brings order and aesthetics to the experience of digital tools, mobile apps, and user interfaces.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sammdesign/personal-site/edit/master/README.md) to maintain and preview the content for your website in Markdown files.